 Admitted students commonly ask us how to best prepare for the first year of law school.
 Law school will be different from any academic endeavor you have faced, and the best way to be successful is to come into the fall semester with an understanding of what to expect.
 There are several fine books on the market, and we have included a list of some recommended titles below.
 These readings are optional, but past incoming students have found that reading one or two of the books was helpful.
 List of books recommended by the UH Law faculty for optional summer reading.

 Law Preview is a 6-day program that provides an overview of law school for entering law students.
-It will be held at the UH Law Center, July 27 – August 1, 2015.
+It will be held at the UH Law Center, July 25 – July 30, 2016.
 Please note, enrollment in Law Preview is completely optional.
 We are making you aware of it because students regularly ask about programs like this one, and students who have enrolled in this program in the past have found it helpful in making the transition to law school.
-For more information about Law Preview, please visit www.lawpreview.com.
+For more information about Law Preview, please click here.
 Scholarships are available for Law Preview through the University of Houston Law Center Office of Admissions and the law firms of Bracewell & Giuliani and Thompson & Knight.

 Law Preview (the nation's largest law school prep course) has teamed up with Bracewell & Giuliani and Thompson & Knight (two of the world's most prestigious law firms) to provide Law Preview Scholarships to members of our entering class.
 These scholarships are designed to help entering students prepare for the unique challenges they will face during their 1L year at Univ. of Houston Law Center by paying the cost of tuition for a law school prep course.
-Visit the following URL to see if you meet the scholarship criteria: www.lawpreview.com/scholarships.
+The deadline to apply is May 15, 2016.
+Visit the following URL to see if you meet the scholarship criteria: http://lawpreview.barbri.com/scholarships/.

 Law Preview Scholarships Sponsored by the University of Houston Law Center